Guy Garman: World Depth Record Fatality

 Technical diving, in particular, is becoming a more mainstream diving pursuit.
 Access to training, qualifications and equipment is becoming ever easier.
 It’s a “cool hobby” with which to impress your friends.
 Dive centres are always under-pressure to sell more courses, equipment and gain publicity.
 Some technical instructors are more than happy to pander towards that culture of instant-gratification, regardless of the potential consequences.

 What we don’t see… anywhere near often enough…. is the old advice to “go out and pay your dues the hard way“.
 Hard-work, patience, perseverance, learning your limitations, humility…….investing time and effort, rather than money, to accomplish your dreams.
-What happened to telling someone “No”…. or “Not Yet”?
+Whatever happened to telling someone “No”…. or “Not Yet”?

 In hindsight, it seems ludicrous.
-That fact it wasn’t readily apparent to Dr Garman and his team, at the time, should cause us all to robustly and honestly re-assess our own capabilities, strengths and weaknesses.
+That fact it wasn’t readily apparent to Guy Garman and his team, at the time, should cause us all to robustly and honestly re-assess our own capabilities, strengths and weaknesses.

 Technical diving training should be a psychological ‘nut-cruncher’.
 A good technical diving instructor will leave their students in no uncertain terms of their capabilities.
 The ‘high-fives’ and “you’re a super-star” must end when you leave the safe surrounds of recreational, shallow, low-risk diving.